 Tips to Start Planning Your Move to Thailand:

 Find Out the Cost of Insurance

-See what the best health insurance costs with a quote from Cigna
+See what health insurance costs with a quote from Cigna

 Cheapest Money Transfer

-Send money to a Thai bank account with Transferwise.
+Send money to Thailand (no bank fees) with Transferwise.

-Learning Thai makes life a lot more fun.
+Learning Thai makes life here lot easier.
 I use Thaipod101.
 It is free to get started.